A Portrait of the Artist as a Young Man: Background

 Joyce made his first attempt at a novel, Stephen Hero, in early 1904.
 That June he saw Nora Barnacle for the first time walking along Nassau Street.
 Their first date was on June 16, the same date that his novel Ulysses takes place.
 Almost immediately, Joyce and Nora were infatuated with each other and they bonded over their shared disapproval of Ireland and the Church.
 Nora and Joyce eloped to continental Europe, first staying in Zürich before settling for ten years in Trieste (then in Austria-Hungary), where he taught English.
-In March 1905, Joyce was transferred to the Berlitz School In Trieste, presumably because of threats of spies in Austria.
-There Nora gave birth to their children, George in 1905 and Lucia in 1907, and Joyce wrote fiction, signing some of his early essays and stories "Stephen Daedalus".
+There Nora gave birth to their children, Giorgio in 1905 and Lucia in 1907, and Joyce wrote fiction, signing some of his early essays and stories "Stephen Daedalus".
 The short stories he wrote made up the collection Dubliners (1914), which took about eight years to be published due to its controversial nature.
-While waiting on Dubliners to be published, Joyce reworked the core themes of the novel Stephen Hero he had begun in Ireland in 1904 and abandoned in 1907 into A Portrait, published in 1916, a year after he had moved back to Zürich in the midst of the First World War.
+While waiting for Dubliners to be published, Joyce reworked the core themes of the novel Stephen Hero he had begun in Ireland in 1904 and abandoned in 1907 into A Portrait, published in 1916, a year after he had moved back to Zürich in the midst of the First World War.